Best broker for Spanish investors

 Is XTB a safe broker for Spanish investors?

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
-Tax rules — including Modelo 720 thresholds, capital gains rates, and reporting obligations — can change and vary by individual circumstances.
+Tax rules — including Modelo 720 thresholds, CGT rates, D-6 scope, and IRPF reporting obligations — can change and vary by individual circumstances.
 Always consult a qualified Spanish tax adviser (gestor or asesor fiscal) for guidance specific to your situation.
 Verify each broker’s current fees, eligibility criteria, and regulatory status on their official website before opening or funding an account.